nzhagen/fpp_tools/README.md

 # Fringe Projection Profilometry

-This repository contains a collection of tools for doing fringe projection profilometry (FPP) --- projecting sinusoidal fringes onto an object and observing the resulting pattern with a camera.
+This repository contains a collection of tools (primarily in the file `fpp_tools.py`) for doing fringe projection profilometry (FPP) --- projecting sinusoidal fringes onto an object and observing the resulting pattern with a camera.
 By projecting a sequence of fringes with different phase shifts, and saving an image at each step, we can measure the height profile of the object.

 The set of images below show a conventional set of fringe projection images, using phase shift values of 0, 90, 180, and 270deg.
 We will call these images $I_0$, $I_1$, $I_2$, and $I_3$.